 Over recent years Sing Up has expanded to include a range of resources for Secondary schools, a subscription for Choir Leaders and a complete primary music curriculum scheme of work with lessons for every week of the year from nursery through to Year 6 (age 11).

 Sing Up now has Member schools all over the world, and continues to grow its Membership and the songs and resources available to them.

 Our culture is built upon foundations which were established in 2007.
 As a funded programme, Sing Up was a highly effective, collaborative, creative initiative, driven by a large team of committed and passionate people and a very wide network of collaborating organisation partners.
 The programme was delivered by a consortium of four organisations: Youth Music; Sage Gateshead; Faber Music and ad agency AMV.
 We have absorbed much of the culture of all four of those highly respected organisations and honed that combination into what we are today.

-At our core, we're a team of mission-driven, creative collaborators and problem-solvers, many of us with a background in education and music; and we work with a much larger team of highly skilled freelance creatives and experts who share our commitment to our mission.
+At our core, we're a team of mission-driven, creative collaborators and problem-solvers, most of us with a background in education and music; and we work with a much larger team of highly skilled freelance creatives and experts who share our commitment to our mission.
 We all have a strong commitment to continual learning - as individuals and as an organisation - as well as supporting learning in others.